“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 “For what it may matter, I hold no ill will, and would see him banished, or if he must be slain, that it be done cleanly.”

-GM: “What of the fact Miss Malveaux-Devillers asked for your release, sir?” asks Becky Lynne.
+GM: “What of the fact that Miss Malveaux-Devillers asked for your release, sir?” asks Becky Lynne.
 “Will that go a ways towards smoothing over any ruffled feathers with Alamut?”

 “I will be held no worse or higher in the rafiq’s esteem,” says Raaid.
 “Either way, I will have failed to complete my contract.
 Miss Malveaux-Devillers may be viewed more favorably.”